auth0/react-native-lock/README.md

 > If you have custom code in any of the conflict files, like `AppDelegate.m`, it's probably best to backup a copy to apply those changes later.

-Then run `rnpm link react-native-lock` and follow the same steps like you did the first time you installed the library.
+Then run `react-native link react-native-lock` and follow the same steps like you did the first time you installed the library.

 ## API